Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: even-extremal case

-Suppose that we are given a $4$-graph $H$ as in Lemma~\ref{thm:evenextr}.
-It is not clear that we can then find an even-extremal partition $\{A', B'\}$ of $H$ in polynomial time.
-However, if such a partition is also given, then the remaining steps of the proof of Lemma~\ref{thm:evenextr} can be carried out efficiently.
+Finally, for the `moreover' part of the lemma statement, note that if we are given a $4$-graph~$H$ as in the lemma, it is not clear that we can find an even-extremal partition $\{A', B'\}$ of $H$ in polynomial time.
+However, if such a partition is also given, then the remaining steps of the proof can be carried out efficiently.
 Indeed, we can identify the sets $A^{\bad}$ and $B^{\bad}$ and form the partition $\{A, B\}$ in time $O(n^4)$, and then we can identify in time $O(n^8)$ which of Cases A--E holds for $\{A, B\}$ (since $\{A, B\}$ is even-good at least one of the cases must hold).
 In Cases B--E the path $Q$ or $P_0$ (according to the case) has at most 10 vertices, so can be found by exhaustive search in time $O(n^{10})$, whilst the greedy argument given in case $A$ constructs $Q$ in time $O(n^4)$.
 This completes Step~(I) in each case.
-In Cases~A--C we can then find an edge $f$ as in Step~(II) in time $O(n^4)$ by exhaustive search, and Lemma~\ref{lem:evenextrhampathequal} states that we can then complete Step~(III) in time $O(n^4)$ also.
-Similarly, in Cases~D and~E Lemma~\ref{lem:evenextrhampathsplit} states that we can complete Step~(II) in time $O(n^4)$.
-This establishes the following proposition.
+In Cases~A--C we can then find an edge $f$ as in Step~(II) in time $O(n^4)$ by exhaustive search, and Lemma~\ref{lem:evenextrhampathsplit} states that we can then complete Step~(III) in time $O(n^4)$ also.
+Similarly, in Cases~D and~E we can complete Step~(II) in time $O(n^4)$. \end{proof}